Suziann Reid: Early life and college

 Born in Kingston, Jamaica with dual American citizenship, she moved the United States at age eleven and began attending Eleanor Roosevelt High School in Maryland.
 Her mother had been a track and field athlete in her youth.
 Reid took up cross country running at high school at age 14 and the coach suggested she try out for the indoor track team.
 It was a highly successful transition as she won a 400-meter dash and 800-meter run double at the Maryland state high school championship in 1992 then went on to take three consecutive sprint sweeps in the 100-meter dash, 200-meter dash and 400-meter dash from 1993 to 1995.
 At national level, she won 400 m at the National Scholastic Indoor Championships in 1994 and 1995.
 By the time she finished her high school career she had a best of 52.77 seconds for the 400 m.

 Reid gained a sports scholarship to attend The University of Texas at Austin and began competing for their Texas Longhorns collegiate track team.
-In her first major competition she took third individually and in the 4 × 400-meter relay at the 1996 NCAA Women's Division I Indoor Track and Field Championships.
+In her first major competition she took third individually and in the 4 × 400-meter relay at the 1996 NCAA Division I Women's Indoor Track and Field Championships.
 Success followed at the NCAA Outdoor Championships where she was 400 m champion and helped set a collegiate record of 3:27.50 minutes to win the relay.
 Having gained eligibility to represent the United States, she won the American junior title in 400 m and won the silver medal behind Andrea Burlacu at the 1996 World Junior Championships in Athletics.

 At the 1997 NCAA Indoors she was off the podium in the 400 m but improved to runner-up in the relay.
 She achieved a personal record of 50.95 seconds in the NCAA Outdoor Championships final, edged out by LaTarsha Stroman.
 She retained the relay title for the Texas Longhorns that year.
 In her last two years of college competition she went undefeated with back-to-back wins in the 400 m indoors and outdoors at the NCAA meet.
 She also helped the Longhorns to four straight NCAA 4 × 400 m relay titles from 1996 to 1999.